Department of Industrial Management and Technology

 Interim Chair of the Industrial Management and Technology Department

-First and foremost, as the Chair of the Industrial Management and Technology Department, I would like to welcome you to our Industrial Management and Technology Department's Home Page at Texas A&M University-Kingsville.
+First and foremost, as the Interim Chair of the Industrial Management and Technology Department, I would like to welcome you to our Industrial Management and Technology Department's Home Page at Texas A&M University-Kingsville.
 I know it can be difficult deciding on what to major in and where to go to college.
 A college degree is quite an investment in time and resources, and you want to make sure you have selected the right college for your future career path.
 Read more

 The Industrial Management and Technology Department at Texas A&M University-Kingsville is striving to become a premier program with a reputation for academic excellence and career preparation.

 The Industrial Management and Technology Department at TAMUK is committed to providing its graduates with an academically challenging experience that furthers their knowledge and skills to enable them to become critical thinkers for pursuing graduate degrees and public and private sector careers by: